-Tell me about your journey to the suburbs?
+Tell me about your move to Scarsdale, NY?

-We ended up moving to Scarsdale.
-Actually it is a Scarsdale PO home since our home is located in the North End of New Rochelle (the Scarsdale PO versus non-Scarsdale PO address was all very confusing to me at first).
+We ended up moving to Scarsdale, NY which is in Westchester County.
+Actually, it is a Scarsdale PO home since our home is located in the North End of New Rochelle (the Scarsdale PO versus non-Scarsdale PO address was all very confusing to me at first).
 We live on the Scarsdale/New Rochelle border and I’d say we spend more time in Scarsdale versus New Rochelle.

 Why did you choose to move to Scarsdale, NY?
 What other towns were you looking at?

-When you moved did you know anyone?
+When you moved to Scarsdale did you know anyone?
 How did you make friends?